madsbuch/blog/_posts/2015-12-19-100-days-of-fibonacci-day-prolog.md

 {% endhighlight %}

 In above the base cases are defined as simple predicates.
-The first argument is the n'th Fibonacci number while the second is the result.
+The first argument is the n'th Fibonacci number and the second is the result.

 By writing `fib_direct(0, 0).` we denote that the predicate predicate `fib_direct` is true when applied 0 for both arguments.
 In `swipl`